psalm/psalm.dev/assets/articles/php-8-attributes.md

 Advocates for using docblocks argue that developers have been using them to describe the behaviour of PHP functions and classes for many years, and there isn’t a pressing reason to stop now – especially since most PHP developers won’t be using PHP 8 in production code any time soon.

 Recently the PhpStorm team announced their intention to use PHP 8 attributes [for new static-analysis-specific annotations](https://blog.jetbrains.com/phpstorm/2020/10/phpstorm-2020-3-eap-4/).
-While I don’t agree with that position, some of Psalm’s users probably do, and I don’t want Psalm to get in their way.
+While I don’t agree with that decision, some of Psalm’s users probably do, and I don’t want Psalm to get in their way.

 This week many are hoping that 2020 will be very different to 2016, but in one regard it’ll be mostly the same: then, as now, I’m making changes to Psalm so that PhpStorm users are happy!